Vyxal/Vyxal/documents/protocols/code guide.md

     ...
 ```

-- At the start of a helper function to describe what the function is doing
+- At the start of a helper function to describe what the function is doing (unless the function is all of {not public
+  API, short, and obvious})

 ```python
 def function(arg1: type, arg2: type) -> type: